-Being overweight may make snoring worse.
+Being overweight often makes snoring worse.
 Extra weight puts pressure on your neck tissues and throat area, making breathing harder.
 If you're overweight, ask your healthcare provider about a weight-loss program.

 Exercise can help you lose weight, tone your muscles, and make your lungs work better.
 These changes may help improve your snoring.
 Ask your healthcare provider about an exercise program like walking, or something else that you enjoy.

 If something blocks your nose, treating the problem may help improve snoring.
 Your healthcare provider can suggest medicines for allergies or sinus problems.
 Nasal saline rinses can also open up the nasal passages.
 Nasal strips applied on the bridge of the nose can aid breathing.
 Surgery can straighten a deviated septum.
 Surgery can also reduce the size of the ridges inside the nose (turbinates) or remove growths (polyps).
 If you smoke, try to quit.
 Smoking makes a stuffy nose worse.

 Snoring by itself isn't bad for health.
 But it can be linked to a more serious condition called sleep apnea.
 Some common symptoms of sleep apnea include: